particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 - Your devices are assembled an tested out of the cellular area they will be used, for example assembly in China with US LTE Cat M1 devices that cannot connect there.
 - Your supply chain from assembly to end-user exceeds 6 months, and you want the simplest solution to reduce costs.

+It's possible to set up the device by USB or JTAG/SWD, as long as it does not connect to the Particle cloud.
+Thus you can use your own manufacturing firmware to test your circuit board, custom sensors, etc. without starting the billing process.

+We recommend flashing the desired version of Device OS and your product firmware by USB or SWD/JTAG before shipping it to your end-users, as well.

 ## Development Tools